- Things to Do

 - Plan Your Trip

 These insider tips curated by locals will ensure you're well-prepared to visit Galveston Island

-Before you load up the car, take a moment to scan these very cool "Insider Tips" from those in the know!
-Guaranteed, follow these tips, and you're sure to have a tropical, Island-style vacation you won't soon forget!
+Before you load up the car and head to Galveston Island, take a moment to explore these "Insider Tips" from those in the know!
+Guaranteed, follow these tips, and you're sure to have a wonderful, Island-style vacation you won't soon forget!

 pictured: Galveston's East End Historical District

 4. Visit the three glass pyramids - Aquarium, Rainforest and Discovery - at Moody Gardens.

 5. Cool down at the family-friendly Stewart Beach and go boogie-boarding in the Gulf.

 6. Tour Bishop’s Palace, named one of the top 100 outstanding buildings in the U.S. by the American Institute of Architects, and gorgeous Moody Mansion, whose ornate designs must be seen to be believed.

 7. Dine at the iconic Gaido’s Seafood Restaurant - don’t leave without trying the grilled shrimp and blue cheese grits or famous pecan pie.